Best Graphic Design Books – 10 Best Picks

 The Elements of Typographic Style by Robert Bringhurst

-The Elements of Typographic Style has been referred to as the solid foundation of typography for professional graphic designers.
-If you’re a graphic designer who’s looking to explore new fonts, this is the book for you.
-Perfect for both newspaper copyfitters or web graphic designers, this book is insightful and informative.
+The Elements of Typographic Style is widely regarded as the definitive typography foundation for professional graphic designers.
+If you’re a graphic designer seeking to explore new fonts, this is your essential resource.
+Perfect for both newspaper copyeditors and web graphic designers, this book delivers profound insights and information.

-In this, Bringhurst explains the history of typesetting and spreads his enthusiasm for graphic design straight to the reader.
-This is a must-buy for anyone dealing with the printed or web page design.
+Bringhurst explains typesetting’s history while conveying his graphic design enthusiasm directly to readers.
+This is essential reading for anyone working with printed or web page design.

 Click Here For The Best Price